 Participants will learn to use Embodied Yin, spontaneous movement, and Yoga Nidra to deeply experience their inner-worlds.
 As we celebrate ourselves for making it this far, we also learn how to work with ending that must come before the next beginning.
 The respiratory system shows us how each breath is an ending and beginning, and so, we discuss this vital aspect of our existence.
 We explore how our practice supports the lymphatic system to deliver waste fluids over to the circulatory system and out via the kidneys, urinary system.
 The practices and meditations bring us back to the Elder who resides in the heart.
 As we connect to what has always been there our presence shifts to a whole new frequency; the wisdom in the heart returns and we broadcast our innate magnificence.
 The observer that looks through these eyes sees the true energy of the Universe, that that encompasses both light and dark, the force of Love.
 This quadrant will have a deeply nourishing effect on those who have undergone transformational processes that include shadow and integrative work.
 It offers the opportunity to reside in our essence and to celebrate ourselves and each other.
 It will be of benefit to yoga teachers who wish to include the practices and ceremony in their workshops.
 Therapists who take this training will connect to something greater than themselves; the energy that they broadcast into the field becomes potent with the force of Love.

 - Exploring our inner elder through Embodied Yin Yoga, diving into the relaxation response to comprehend the nourishing effect of this practice

-- Letting go of all form and connecting to the living Field as we learn how to practice and direct intuitive movement
+- Letting go of all form to dance with the living Field

 - Sharing self-expressed movement and sequences for assessment